 Apple’s plan to

-in two weeks has generated a lot of news coverage, a
+split its stock in two weeks has generated a lot of news coverage, a

-and a modest boost for the company’s stock price.
+flurry of discussion and a modest boost for the company’s stock price.
 Apple’s shares closed at $90.13, up from last week’s closing price of $81.21.

 But what exactly does it mean when a company splits its stock?
 And what’s the benefit?
 The answer to that latter depends on whether you’re asking from the perspective of the company, its investors, or the people who might consider snapping up some of those newly priced shares.